adorsys/xs2a/doc/spec/AIS_01.md

        }
     }

-*Response in case of a huge data balanceAmount as download*
+*Response in case of a huge data amount as download*

     {
        "_links : {"download" : www.testapi.com/xs2a/v1/accounts/12345678999/transactions/download/}